 Panel 1: Chaired by Patrick T Murphy, this interdisciplinary panel, including Ronan McCrea (artist), Caoimhe Kilfeather (artist), Eithne Jordan (artist), art historian Philip Cottrell (UCD, Art History) and psychologist Ciaran Benson (Professor Emeritus of Psychology, UCD), will reflect in conversation on the following questions: The Renaissance versus the Contemporary, what has changed?
 What drives artists to make work?
 Who are artists making work for?
 What mediums do artists work in and why?
 Why are we so interested in the stories of artists?
 What makes an artist?

 Panel 2: ‘Credibility, Femininity, Legacy’.
 This panel will address the patriarchal outlook of Vasari’s Renaissance text and reflect on the diverse experiences of artists today by inviting different generations of Irish artists to debate the tensions between femininity, credibility and artistic legacy.
 Through images and directed inquiry, the panel will discuss the impact of gender and sexuality on art and art world perceptions, on what and who gets taken seriously, on who is remembered and why, and on the inequalities of various legitimization processes, including the art market.
-The panel will be moderated by Dr Sarah Thornton (author of Seven Days in the Art World and 33 Artists in 3 Acts) and participants include artists Eimear Walshe, Dragana Jurisic and Vivienne Dick.
+The panel will be moderated by Dr. Lisa Godson (Programme Leader of the MA in Design History and Material Culture at the National College of Art & Design and Visiting Research Fellow in the School of Histories and Humanities, Trinity College Dublin) and participants include artists Eimear Walshe, Dragana Jurisic and Vivienne Dick.

 Behind the Scenes, Studio Visits, Walking Tours, Gallery Visits, and Intimate Talks